PervazGolrang/Project6-CheckPoint-R82-enterprise-lab/README.md

 ## Notes

-This lab builds on previoux experience from **Project 5** (Fortinet Multi-ASN), where I hit an evaluation license which limits at 3 firewall policies on the hub.
-Project 6 demonstrates a full Check Point capabilities without restriction due to R82's 15-day evaluation license.
+This lab builds on my previous experience from **Project 5** (Fortinet Multi-ASN), where I hit an evaluation icense limit at 3 firewall policies on the hub.
+Project 6 will demonstrate full Check Point capabilities without those strict restrictions.

-The focus of the lab is on **entperise security best practices** using Check Point - logging strategy, policy organization, and Zero Trust.
+The focus of this lab is on **enteprise security best practices**, with proper logging atrategy, policy organization, Zero Trust principles, and production-ready architecture.
+The asymmetric design (OSLO w/ VPN backup, Bergen w/o) is to demonstrate a real-world budget constraint and risk-based decision making.

 The routing complexity (OSPF + BGP) is intentional to widen my knowledge in dynamic routing protocls integrated with Check Point.

 ---